• Menu

 Ohrid is also very easy to get around on foot but it is much more hilly so it may seem a little more difficult.
 There’s a saying that Ohrid once had 365 churches – one for every day of the year.
 There are churches all over the place and all of them are neat.
 Like Mostar, it’s best to try and get lost by taking every alley and staircase you can.
 It’s such a compact place that you won’t get lost.

-Day 6: Bovilla Reservoir and Tirana, Albania
+Day 6 in the Balkans: Bovilla Reservoir and Tirana, Albania

 • Labino Beach